zaman-555/DevOps_Project-4/readme.md

 ip netns exec ns2 ip link set veth-ns2 up
 ```

+`sysctl -w net.ipv4.ip_forward=1` : This is the core of the command.  `sysctl` is a command-line utility for examining and modifying kernel parameters.  `-w` tells `sysctl` to write a new value.  `net.ipv4.ip_forward=1` sets the kernel parameter responsible for IP forwarding to 1.
+This enables IP forwarding, meaning the system will act as a router and forward packets between network interfaces. `/dev/null` This is a special file that discards anything written to it.
+It's effectively a black hole for output.

 ```bash
 sysctl -w net.ipv4.ip_forward=1 &> /dev/null
 ```
+This command allows packets entering the system through the br0, br1 interface to be forwarded.

 ```bash
 iptables --append FORWARD --in-interface br0 --jump ACCEPT